 Many inherited metabolic liver diseases such as Wilson's disease, Gaucher's disease, lipidosis, alpha-1 antitrypsin deficiency, hemochromatosis, tyrosinemia and glycogen storage diseases are cured by successful liver transplantation.
 YNHTC specializes in genetic testing for liver diseases and treatments that provide comprehensive care for affected patients.

 Adult Liver Transplant Services

-YNHTC offers comprehensive services to patients suffering from all forms of liver disease, including living donor and deceased donor transplantation, treatment for liver cancer, liver transplantation in HIV-infected individuals, and pre- and post-transplant antiviral therapy to prevent or treat recurrent hepatitis C. Through our acute liver failure program, we can transfer patients to YNHH in a timely manner for transplant evaluation and medical management.
+YNHTC offers comprehensive services to patients suffering from all forms of liver disease.
+Some of these services include living donor and deceased donor transplantation, treatment for liver cancer, liver transplantation in HIV-infected individuals, and pre- and post-transplant antiviral therapy to prevent or treat recurrent hepatitis C. Through our acute liver failure program, we can transfer patients to YNHH in a timely manner for transplant evaluation and medical management.
 In collaboration with the Medical Intensive Care Unit, we offer innovative techniques such as hypothermia therapy for the treatment of acute liver failure.

-YNHTC is one of only 13 sites in the U.S. that participates in the NIH-sponsored Acute Liver Failure Study Group.
-This group follows and plans treatment trials for patients with acute liver urgency and liver failure.
+YNHTC was one of only 13 sites in the U.S. that participated in the NIH-sponsored Acute Liver Failure Study Group.
+This group followed and conducted treatment trials for patients with acute liver urgency and liver failure.

 Pediatric Liver Transplants

 The Pediatric Liver Transplant Program at YNHTC provides cutting-edge treatment for children suffering from liver failure and genetic diseases of the liver that result in life-threatening complications.
 YNHTC is a regional leader in providing pediatric liver transplantation, serving patients from Connecticut and across the United States as well as international referrals.
 Innovations in surgery include living donor, split, reduced and mono-segment liver transplantation.